 Data written to the file system from one protocol can be read via another one, so the data is fully shareable among applications.

-WEKA storage hosts are created by installing WekaFS on any standard AMD EPYCTM or Intel XeonTM Scalable Processor-based server with the appropriate memory, CPU processor, networking, and NVMe solid-state drives.
-A configuration of 6 storage hosts is required to create a cluster that can survive a two-host failure.
-To create an appliance-like experience, WEKA has worked with leading server vendors to create a single part number that can be used to order a complete storage system inclusive of a software license.
+WEKA storage servers are created by installing WekaFS on any standard AMD EPYC™ or Intel Xeon™ Scalable Processor-based hardware with the appropriate memory, CPU processor, networking, and NVMe solid-state drives.
+A configuration of 6 storage servers is required to create a cluster that can survive a two-server failure.
+To create an appliance-like experience, WEKA has worked with leading hardware vendors to create a single part number that can be used to order a complete storage system inclusive of a software license.
 More details on specific configurations from Cisco, Dell, HPE, Hitachi Vantara, Lenovo, Penguin, and Supermicro as well as AWS are available on those vendors websites.

 For all other platforms, each host must conform to the following minimum specification outlined below in Tables 1 and 2.